On the algebraicity of the zero locus of an admissible normal function: Admissible variations on the punctured polydisk

 \begin{remark} The statement of equation \eqref{eq:main-limit} implicitly assumes that $y_j\to\infty$ for each $j$.
 In the case where only $y_1,\dots,y_{\ell}$ diverge the limit Hodge filtration $F_{\infty}$ should be replaced by

-and weight filtration $W^r$ should be replaced by $W^{\ell}$.
+and the weight filtration $W^r$ should be replaced by $W^{\ell}$.
 In the extreme case where $z(m)$ is bounded, $\ell=0$ in the previous equation and Theorem~\eqref{theorem:conj-1} is just the continuity of the $\ssl_2$-splitting. \end{remark}

 The proof of Theorem~\eqref{theorem:conj-1} will take up most of this paper.
 However, we would like to bring to the reader's attention the obvious fact that, as the left side of the equation in the theorem depends only on the choice of flag \eqref{e.Flag} the right-hand-side must also depend only on the choice of this flag.
-Indeed it an elementary exercise using the properties of Deligne systems to show that the right-hand-side of \eqref{eq:main-limit} depends only on the flag $\Theta$.
+It is an elementary exercise using Corollary~\eqref{corollary:composition-series} to show that right-hand-side of \eqref{eq:main-limit} depends only on the flag $\Theta$

 \begin{remark} Theorem~\eqref{theorem:conj-1} has also been obtained independently by Kato, Nakayama and Usui \cite{KNU3} in their study of classifying spaces of degenerations of mixed Hodge structure.
 In particular, as part of their study of log intermediate Jacobians \cite{KNU}, they obtain an independent proof of Conjecture \eqref{theorem:main}. \end{remark}